Srinandhan-s/Simple-Calculator/README.md

-# Simple-Calculator
+Live Demo: Click here to view the calculator in action.

-A simple, responsive web-based calculator built with HTML5, CSS3, and JavaScript.
-It supports basic arithmetic operations (addition, subtraction, multiplication, division), real-time display updates, keyboard input, and features a clean, intuitive design for seamless user interaction.
+Explore the fully functional web-based calculator that performs basic arithmetic operations.
+The clean, responsive interface ensures seamless interaction across devices.